I started Overcoming Odds in order to help others overcome their own odds, and show people how I’ve tackled my fears of judgment and rejection.

 Accepting themselves and their past

 Since realizing my purpose, I have turned it into my life mission.

 I am looking for people who have gone through similar struggles and are looking for help to overcome them.

 Overcoming these struggles can be hard, but I promise you, that if you surround yourself with people who have gone through these struggles, the process becomes much easier.
 I know this because I have done so.

 I still have hard days, but the sun must set in order for the sun to rise again.

-If my mission speaks to you, please join me in helping adoptees around the world Stand Up & Speak Up.
+If my mission speaks to you, please join me in helping adoptees and foster youth around the world Stand Up & Speak Up.